Dominique Jackson (British actress): Career

 In 2013, she was cast as the role of Vee in the ITV drama based on the novel by Dorothy Koomson, The Ice Cream Girls, which was shot in Ireland.
 Later that year Jackson played Morgan McDonald in the Jimmy McGovern series Moving On.
 Jackson appeared in Holby City as Chelsey Corman for two episodes.

 She played The Mayfly in Martin Baltscheit's Only A Day at The Belgrade Theatre, Coventry.
 Then in March 2021, she appeared in an episode of the BBC soap opera Doctors as Sophie Herron.
+More recently, Jackson appeared in ‘Berlin Berlin’ dance live shows in Germany.